paysonblackwell/TaxWebApp/README.md

 Google Docs: For details about the project

+[Project Page](https://github.com/paysonblackwell/TaxWebApp/projects/1): For details about stuff to work on?

 Maybe put your name next to something if you are working on it (just an idea), also let us know in Discord